 All these hormones interact as part of the monthly menstrual cycle, which results in the development of an egg in one of the ovaries.
-In premature menopause, the ovaries stop producing normal levels of oestrogen and eggs may not develop.

 As a woman gets older, her store of eggs in her ovaries decreases, as does her ability to conceive.
 Less and less oestrogen is produced, causing the body to behave differently.
 The body does not stop producing oestrogen overnight, and the process can take several years.
 This change is called the peri-menopause

 What are the signs and symptoms of the menopause?